emlun/factorio-blueprint-aligner/README.md

 - The "Align blueprint entities" and "Set blueprint grid offset" actions will initially set the blueprint to relative grid alignment.
-  If you cancel the alignment by some method other than using the "clear cursor" keyboard shortcut, the previous absolute grid offset will not be restored.
+  If you cancel the alignment by some method other than using the "clear cursor" keyboard shortcut, the previous absolute grid offset might not be restored.

-- Currently only works with blueprints from inventory, not from the library.

 License